 Lithuania: Weather Overview

-Klaipada has a temperate climate which is moderated by the Baltic Sea.
+Klaipeda has a temperate climate which is moderated by the Baltic Sea.
 Despite the fact that it lies on the coast, it does see temperature extremes in winter and summer, with temperatures above 30Â°C or below -15Â°C not uncommon.
 However, the bay is ice-free year round hence its suitability as a port.

 The average temperature in winter is just below freezing, with December to February seeing average minimums of -2Â°C to -3Â°C and daily maximums rarely reaching about 1Â°C. During winter there are about 7 days of snow on average per month and 7 to 9 days of rainfall.
 In winter the city can be battered by severe snowstorms or gale force winds.
 The extremity of the winters varies from year to year; some years are hit by significant snowfall and others seeing only a sprinkling.

-Summers in Klaipeda are the warmest in July and August, when average maximums are 21Â°C and minimums are 13Â°C, the average daily temperature in June and September is 14Â°C, while the average daily temperature in the peak summer months is 17Â°C. June is one of the wettest months with 11 days of rainfall, while July and August only see 7 days of rainfall making them the driest months.
+Summers in Klaipeda is the warmest in July and August when average maximums are 21Â°C and minimums are 13Â°C, the average daily temperature in June and September is 14Â°C, while the average daily temperature in the peak summer months is 17Â°C. June is one of the wettest months with 11 days of rainfall, while July and August only see 7 days of rainfall making them the driest months.
 November is the wettest month, seeing 90mm of precipitation on average.

 Another seaside resort is the town of Palanga which has grown in popularity in recent years to become the busiest summer resort in Lithuania.
 It has vast sand dunes, some of which are the highest in all of Europe, and an unspoilt natural environment.
 There are long sandy beaches, perfect for working on your tan during your summer holiday.
 Here August, September and November have a tendency to be the wettest months.
 The westerly winds blow and the warmth of the Baltic Sea meets the cooler temperatures of the mainland, producing rain - so best to visit in June or July for your summer break.